congdanh1802/danh-s_portfolio/Individual Financial Record Visualization (PowerBI)/README.md

 Here are the questions I would like the PowerBI dashboards to answer:
 - Monthly spending (in a given year).
 - How much money spent per item category.
-- List all expenses with comments.
 - How much money spent per location.
 - The number of purchases in various price ranges.
 - Quarterly and weekly spending information.
 - Various average costs (per week, month, day).
 - Comparison of food costs to restaurant costs.
-- Comparison of weekday and weekend spending.

 ## Dashboard
 ![image](https://github.com/user-attachments/assets/473268d5-f5ce-47e7-b0c5-ec1a7bfb2fc2)